Yes, we see and treat kids of all ages!

-At Markiewicz Dentistry of Mundelein, we are often asked if we treat children.
+At Markiewicz Dental in Mundelein, we are often asked if we treat children.
 The answer is a resounding YES!
-We pride ourselves in being a Multi-Generational Dental Office.
-We have been improving patients’ lives through quality dentistry since 1988, so we are privileged to treat multiple generations of the same family.
-While we routinely treat two generations of a family (Parents and Children), we have many families where we treat three generations, and yes, a few families where we treat four generations!
+We pride ourselves in being a multi-generational dental office and so we are privileged to treat multiple generations of the same family.
+While we routinely treat two generations of a family (parents and children), we also have many families where we treat three or four generations of the same family.

 The American Academy of Pediatric Dentistry recommends that your child’s first visit with us is by the time of his or her first birthday.
 This may sound a bit early, but it’s a good idea for the following reasons:

 – This gives us the perfect opportunity to teach you about proper oral hygiene techniques.

 – We can check for cavities.
 There are several forms of tooth decay that can affect infants and small children.
 Tooth decay can develop at a rapid pace, going from the hard-outer enamel layer of a tooth to the softer insides of a tooth within six months.

 – We can watch for developmental problems.